 CMS utilizes CBSA's delineations as labor markets from the Office of Management and Budget (OMB) from 2015.
 This information is based on 2010 census data.
 Based on updates from OMB Bulletin 18-04 in FY 2021 there were several new market delineations that had significant impacts on wage index in FY 2021.
-Due to these large impacts, CMS instituted a 5 percent cap on decreases in the hospital's wage index for FY 2021.
+CMS will continue a 5 percent cap on decreases in the hospital's wage index for FY 2022 for hospitals receiving a transition wage index in 2021 due to OMB bulletin 18-04.

 On March 6, 2021, bulletin 20-01 was released by the OMB providing updates to OMB 18-04 issued in September of 2018.
-Bulletin 20-01 provides updated information on statistical areas since September 2018.
-These updates will be incorporated into FY 2022 labor market areas.
+Bulletin 20-01 provides updated information on statistical areas since September 2018 These updates will be incorporated into FY 2022 labor market areas.